What is PIP Insurance?

 - You commonly drive with passengers in your vehicle who could hold you responsible for their medical expenses if they were injured in an accident.

 - You don’t have a great health insurance plan.
-Comprehensive health insurance coverage renders PIP or medical car insurance less necessary.
+A robust health insurance plan makes high PIP limits less necessary.
 If in doubt, check with your healthcare provider.

 What does PIP cover?

-Personal injury protection insurance is a “no-fault” coverage.
-Meaning even if you are determined to be at fault in an auto accident, medical expenses (such as medical and surgical treatment, ambulance fees, and medication) for you and your passengers will be covered up to the policy’s limit.
-It replaces the standard bodily injury liability portion of your insurance policy.
-PIP can also be used to recover lost wages and rehabilitation services.
+Personal injury protection insurance is a “no-fault” coverage that covers the cost of injuries to you and your passengers.
+PIP is intended to reduce the likelihood of lawsuits after a collision.
+Even if you are at fault in an auto accident, medical expenses — medical and surgical treatment, ambulance fees and medication — for you and your passengers will be covered up to the policy’s limit.

 PIP insurance covers: